-Beulah Preserve is a collaboratively owned and managed wilderness facility dedicated to sustainable stewardship with minimal human impact on its Land, which term includes the soil, water, plants, animals, atmosphere and their interrelatedness.
+Beulah Refuge is a collaboratively owned and managed wilderness facility dedicated to sustainable stewardship with minimal human impact on its Land, which term includes the soil, water, plants, animals, atmosphere and their interrelatedness.

 The Land itself, protected from development and abuse, is the charter member of this community with a voice through representative stewards.
 Respect for the condition and natural needs of the Land underlie and guide designs for responsible human presence and natural learning opportunities for people of all ages and conditions.